mk/clerk-px23/README.md

 ## Introduction: Literate Programming, Notebooks and Interactive Development

 Knuth's _Literate Programming_ [^literateprogramming] emphasized the importance of focusing on human beings as consumers of computer programs.
-His original implementation involved authoring files that combined source code and documentations, which were then divided into two derived artifacts: source code for the computer and a typeset document in natural language to explain the program.
+His original implementation involved authoring files that combine source code and documentation, which were then divided into two derived artifacts: source code for the computer and a typeset document in natural language to explain the program.

 [^literateprogramming]: An extensive archive of related material is maintained [here](http://www.literateprogramming.com).